| Fenway Park Park Factors: Hits 103; Runs 102; HRs 86 (100 is average, under 100 is favorable to pitchers) Pedro Martinez

 anywhere else.
 Mendoza has an abdominal strain this spring that has slowed his

+activity.
 Bobby M. Jones

 Values ~ 2000: